 She’ll be looking after Casualty and Holby City for the beeb too after being appointed ‘Senior Executive Producer’ for the three shows.

-At EastEnders she replaces John Yorke who was drafted in to oversee the show in June 2017 following former The Archers boss Sean O’Connor’s short-lived and much-criticised helming of the saga.
+At EastEnders she replaces John Yorke, who was drafted in to oversee the struggling show in June 2017 following the swift moving on of Sean O’Connor who had presided over a number of unpopular storylines and characters.

 “Working across EastEnders, Casualty and Holby City is an amazing opportunity for me to have creative input into three of the UK’s leading dramas.
 I’m excited about meeting the teams and talent behind each show and can’t wait to get stuck in and tell some unmissable stories.” – Kate Oates

-Oates comes to the BBC after more than five years running soap operas for ITV, first Emmerdale between 2013-2016 and then Coronation Street until earlier this year.
-She is currently producing the second series of Bancroft for ITV drama.
+Oates comes to the BBC after more than five years running soap operas for ITV; first Emmerdale between 2013-2016 and then Coronation Street until earlier this year.
+She is currently producing the second series of Bancroft for ITV.

-Her time at Corrie was, it’s fair to say, divisive with some viewers – and famous fans such as Paul O’Grady – lamenting a de-emphasizing of lighter storylines in favour of darker issue-led material.
+Her time at Corrie was, it’s fair to say, divisive with some viewers – and famous fans such as Michael Parkinson and Paul O’Grady – suggesting that the plots were too dark.
 Conversely, the programme has garnered praise for its socially aware storylines with ratings remaining strong for the Salford based production.

 “Kate’s track record for making continuing drama the nation’s most talked about TV is unrivalled and we are thrilled to welcome her dynamic creative leadership to EastEnders, Holby City and Casualty.
 Working closely with John Yorke in the coming months, we are particularly excited to see Kate unveil her plans for the residents of Albert Square.
 She’s going to be brilliant.” – Piers Wenger, Controller of BBC Drama